mitpolsci-cirl/causal-discovery/README.md

    - Does it reflect the Ground Truth well?
    - (Corr vs Casuation) Soybean -> fed to -> Pig (and) Pig -> proceessed into -> Lad, Soybean will have correlation with Lad, however, that's not interpreted as direct neighbor in terms of SupplyChain

+## methodological class

+### score-based
+- generate a number of candidate causal graphs, assign a score to each, and select a final graph based on the scores. (combinatoric & search base)

+### constraint-based algorithms
+- construct the causal structure based on conditional independence constraints,
+- may more fit to current DL algorithms

 ## Refs